sycodes95/jobtrackr-2/README.md

 Although with learning any new technology there is a slight learning curve in the beginning, I got the hang of it pretty quickly and understood why many developers choose to use an ORM over raw sql.
 It really increased my development speed and it also helped that drizzle was quite intuitive to use.
 Not having to deal with raw sql almost felt like the transition I made from building websites with pure javascript to react, or even from vanilla CSS to tailwindCSS.
 It really does make life easier.
-I AM SPEED.

 ---